peterhinch/micropython-micropower/README.md

     pyb.standby()
 ```

+Measurements were performed with the slave nearby so that timeouts never occurred.
+A comparison of the current
-A comparison of the current waveform presented above with that recorded by @moose shows virtually identical
+waveform presented above with that recorded by @moose shows virtually identicalbehaviour for the first 180mS as
-behaviour for the first 180mS as the Pyboard boots up.
-There is then a period of some 230mS until power is
+the Pyboard boots up.
+There is then a period of some 230mS until power is applied to the peripherals where
-applied to the peripherals where the board continues to draw some 60mA: compilation of imported modules
+the board continues to draw some 60mA: compilation of imported modules to byte code is likely to be responsible
-to byte code is likely to be responsible for the bulk of this energy usage.
-The code which performs the power
+for the bulk of this charge usage.
+The code which performs the actual application - namely power control and
-control and the reading and transmission of data is responsible for about a third of the total energy use.
+the reading and transmission of data is responsible for about a third of the total charge use.

 ## Use case 2: Displaying data on an e-paper screen